Guide to Become a Court Reporter in Georgia

 Whenever and wherever there is a need for the spoken word to be preserved as a written transcript, the role of the court reporter gets highlighted.
 Experts in creating verbatim transcripts of legal, quasi-legal and non-legal events, court reporters play a critical role in the dispensing of justice.
 Their accurate and complete legal record becomes an official document, which is relied on by judges, juries, attorneys and witnesses.

 Court reporters’ role is universal; however how to become a court reporter varies from state to state.
-If you are looking for information on how to become a court reporter in the state of Georgia, you have to complete some specific steps.
+If you want to work as a court reporter in the state of Georgia, you have to complete some specific steps.
 These steps are as follows:

 Requirements to Become a Court Reporter in Georgia